First, please read the section on ‘How to set up a group’

-- Contributing towards building local networks amongst groups and agencies representing and working with sanctuary seekers.
+- Helping create local networks for groups representing and working with sanctuary seekers.

-- A commitment to self-evaluation through a regular review process which seeks as far as possible the views and suggestions of people seeking sanctuary and refugees.
+- Regular reviews which seek the views and suggestions of people seeking sanctuary and refugees.

 - Gather resolutions of support from a significant and representative proportion of groups and organisations;